Langford Budville

-Langford Budville is a village and civil parish in Somerset, England, situated near the River Tone 2 mi north-west of Wellington, 4.5 mi from Wiveliscombe and 6 mi west of Taunton in the Somerset West and Taunton district.
+Langford Budville is a village and civil parish in Somerset, England, situated near the River Tone 2 mi north-west of Wellington, 4.5 mi from Wiveliscombe and 6 mi west of Taunton.
 The parish includes the hamlets of Bindon, Lower Chipley, Lower Wellisford, Ramsey and Runnington.
 The parish has a population of 535.

-Langford Budville has a few basic facilities; like most villages it has a church (St Peter's), a public house (The Martlet), and a school (Langford Budville Church of England Primary) There is also a hotel.
+Langford Budville has a few basic facilities; like most villages it has a church (St Peter's), a public house (The Martlet), a school (Langford Budville Church of England Primary), as well as a hotel.